Vauxoo/addons-vauxoo/stock_by_warehouse/README.rst

 Notes:
 ------

-This module rely on variants and multiple warehouse management properly configured
+This module relies on variants and multiple warehouse management properly configured

 Maintainer